SebastianTroy/CppEasySerDes/README.md

  [x] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [x] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [x] Refactor `PolmorphicClassHelper` to `PolymorphismHelper`, make it not extend ClassHelper, remove need for a call to SetChildTypes
- [ ] Finish PolymorphismHelper README entry above
- [ ] Attempt to move knowledge of ClassHelper and PolymorphismHelper out of stdLibSupport, perhpas by definind Serialiser overloads in them that are more constrained, OR perhaps by moving the polymorphism check into the DeserialiseInPlace function?
+ [ ] The "Supporting Polymorphic Types" example contains a dense and messy afterthought on how to use polymorphic types.
+Perhaps add another example which is a simple but complete use case?
- [ ] Attempt to define TypeName<T>() using typeid.name()
+ [ ] Attempt to define TypeName<T>() using `typeid.name()`
  [ ] Add tests for polymorphism with a pure virtual base class [ ] Check if a std::is_polymorphic<> check on types supported by polymorphism is a good idea (perhaps just the BaseClass and not DerivedTypes?)
  [ ] Push to Github